Optimal Targeting in Dynamic Systems: Application: Optimal Targeting in Queuing Systems

-In an $M$/$M$/1 queue, patients arrive at a constant rate $\lambda$ and are served at a constant rate $\mu$, where both rates are bounded and bounded away from zero.
+Consider an $M/M/1$ queue in which patients arrive at rate $\lambda$ and are served at rate $\mu$, where both rates are bounded and bounded away from zero \citep{ross2014introduction}.
 We observe a sequence of $n$ patient arrivals, indexed by $i=1,\dots,n$, under a status quo behavior policy $\pi_0$, which could be potentially unobserved.
-When a patient arrives, we observe their condition $X_i\in\mathcal{X}$, the current queue length $K_i=1,\dots,\bk$, assign a treatment $W_i\sim\pi(X_i,K_i)$ regarding whether to put them in the queue, and record their outcome $Y_i$.
-As in Assumption \ref{assu:stationary}, we assume that the outcome $Y_i$ is bounded almost surely.
-It is straightforward to verify that in such an $M$/$M$/1 queue, Assumptions \ref{assu:MDP} and \ref{assu:stationary} are satisfied when we regard the queue length $K_i$ as the state.\footnote{Although $Y_i$, the outcome of patient $i$, may depend on the realized waiting time, when the patients are served at a constant rate $\mu$ that is independent of the state, the distribution of the realized waiting time is fully determined by the queue length at the time patient $i$ joins the queue, and thus it still satisfies Assumption \ref{assu:MDP}.}
+When patient $i$ arrives, we observe their covariates $X_i\in\mathcal{X}$ and the current queue length $K_i=0,1,\dots,\bk$.
+The system then assigns treatment $W_i\in\{0,1\}$, where $W_i=1$ corresponds to admitting the patient into the queue and $W_i=0$ corresponds to assigning the patient to the outside option.
+We record the outcome $Y_i$, which may depend on the patient's covariates, the treatment assignment, and the queue length at the time of arrival.\footnote{\ifjasa\spacingset{1} \fi Although $Y_i$ may depend on the realized waiting time, under an $M/M/1$ queue with a state-independent service rate $\mu$, the distribution of the realized waiting time for an admitted patient is determined by the queue length at the time of arrival and the admission decision.
+Thus, the conditional law of $Y_i$ can still be written as a function of $(X_i,K_i,W_i)$, as required by Assumption~\ref{assu:MDP}.} As in Assumption~\ref{assu:stationary}, we assume that $Y_i$ is bounded almost surely.

-To use Algorithm \ref{algo:augmented_cforest_general}, we need to find an off-policy evaluation estimator with an uniform guarantee.
-As we demonstrate, for the queuing setting under consideration, a doubly robust estimator achieves a root-$n$ uniform consistency rate.
-For convenience, in the remainder of this section, we abuse the notation and sometimes let $\pi_w (x,s)$ denote the probability of assigning treatment $w$ with covariate $x$ and state $s$ (i.e., $\pi_1 (x,s)=\pi(x,s)$ and $\pi_0 (x,s)=1-\pi(x,s)$).
-The underlying idea of this estimator arises from the observation that the expected outcome $\mu(\pi)$ can be decomposed as

-where the expectation is taken over the conditional distribution of $Y_i$ given $K_i=k$ under $\pi$.
-This decomposition motivates an estimator of $\mu(\pi)$ by plugging in estimators for the conditional outcome $r_{\pi}(k):=\EE[\pi]{Y_i\cond K_i=k}$ and stationary density $d_\pi (k)$, both of which can be readily estimated in our setup.

-The key insight for the estimation of $r_{\pi}(k)$ is that outcomes become independent after conditioning on the state $K_i$.
-Moreover, since there are only a finite number of possible states and $r_{\pi}(k)$ does not depend on the potentially high-dimensional covariate $X_i$, a simple sample average would suffice if $(X_i,W_i)$ is drawn from the conditional distribution induced by the target policy $\pi$.
-Although the data is observed under $\pi_0$, it is possible to employ the following doubly robust estimator for estimating the state-level value $r_{\pi}(k)$: